Quansight-Labs/free-threaded-compatibility/docs/porting-extensions.md

 In addition to the lock icon indicating whether the GIL is acquired, each thread icon is either plugged in or unplugged from the interpreter runtime, indicating it has an attached or detached thread state.
-In the GIL-enabled build, an attached thread holds the GIL and a detached thread cannot hold the GIL.
+In the GIL-enabled build, only one thread can have an attached thread state and hold the GIL, while all other unplugged threads wait for the GIL to be released.

-In the free-threaded build there is no GIL but threads can still either have attached or detached thread states.
+In the free-threaded build the GIL is disabled but threads can still either have attached or detached thread states.
 As in the GIL-enabled build, only attached threads can use interpreter state but, because there is no GIL, many threads can simultaneously call into the CPython C API.